woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Twenty-six
 Freedom is a deep seeing that this is it.
 This is the way it is.
 This is the way it turned out.
 Is is is... **Things are the way they are**.
 And things are not the way they are not.
 Right now,nothing can be any different than the way it is. **In the next moment it may be different, but right now it can’t be any different**.
 And all there ever is is right now. **The future never arrI'ves, because it’s always just right now.**

-This is it, this is the way the rI'ver is flowing.
+This is it, this is the way the river is flowing.
 To accept it is to enjoy it.
 But the acceptance is not a decision, it’s rather a deep awareness that this is the way it is.
 Love and acceptanceare carried within awareness as a seed.

-**Awakening is seeing that things are never going to be any different than the way they are... until they are.** It is seeing that the rI'ver is going to flow this way forever... unless it flows some other way.
+**Awakening is seeing that things are never going to be any different than the way they are... until they are.** It is seeing that the river is going to flow this way forever... unless it flows some other way.
 The clouds will go north until they don't.The sun will rise unless it doesn’t.
 All attempts to change or find the answer simply fall away as we become aware of this.
 At the deepest level, all there ever is to do is to notice the way it is right now, to be fully conscious of it.
 Then we’re in deep harmony with the way things are.
 We’re in deep harmony with Existence.

 To use a different <u>terminology</u>, all there ever is to do is to get off our positions.
 We get on a position, get off it, on another position, off it, on it, off it — forever.
 It’s not as if we get off all our positions once and for all.
 That would be like trying to eat breakfast once and for all.

 No, the tapes will always be running... until they don't.
 And what there is to do when they come up is to notice them,be aware of them as what they are.
 Then they flatten, they disappear. **We don’t do anything with them.
 We don’t ignore them, reject them or try to change them.
-We simply notice them... like leaves on the rI'ver.**
+We simply notice them... like leaves on the river.**

 The ground from which we perceI've things transforms.
 Before, the ground was unawareness and sometimes we were aware.
 After, the ground is awareness and sometimes we’re unaware.
 But the circumstances of our life look the same — the same tapes still run, and sometimes we’re aware of them and sometimes not.. .just as before.
 Everything is the same.